cdapio/cdap/cdap-docs/developers-manual/source/advanced/index.rst

   writes it to a ``TimePartitionedFileSet``, allowing it to be queried through Hive and Impala.

-.. |etl| replace:: **Creating Custom ETL Applications:**
+.. |atap| replace:: **Creating Application Templates, Adapters, and Plugins:**
-.. _etl: etl.html
+.. _atap: atap.html

-- |etl|_ Covers creating custom ETL Applications and Components, including custom Sources, Sinks, Transformations, and Plugins, that connect data sources to data sinks.
+- |atap|_ Covers creating custom Application Templates, Adapters, and Plugins: custom Sources, Sinks, and Transformations.

 .. |application-logback| replace:: **Application Logback:**